Esri/inspire_open_data/metadata/DomainConsistency_Conformance.md

-DRAFT - Template metadata for fGDB templates
-- [x] TO DO: suggest conformity explanation
-- [ ] TO DO: create template MD for fGDB
-- [ ] TO DO: create version of template MD to distrtibute with demo data
-- [ ] TO DO: add link to Learn Path

 ## Conformity explanation statement
 INSPIRE Metadata must contain an explanation of conformance, and the metadata ConformanceResult is used to gather metrics for INSPIRE reporting.
 To convey that Alternative Encoding are used to meet INSPIRE requirements for encoding rules per Article 7, this guidance document proposes the following conformity explanation statement for use in the data set **Metadata Quality Report for Domain Consistency**: